HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-7-angular-services.md

 **If you want to see the app for yourself,** [check it out here.]({{site.baseurl}}/turtlefacts){: target="_blank"}<!--_-->

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-### Pick Your Poison &#8211; Text Or Video

-As always, you can read this article or you can watch the video below to get the same information.

-{% include video-embed.html videoID="HrbkZO5Mt0g" %}

 [The next part can be found here]({{site.baseurl}}/projects/8-dependency-injection/)